Last Updated on 27 January 2026 by Cycloscope

 Climate and best times to visit Malawi

-Malawi is a subtropical country lying in the Southern hemisphere.
+Malawi is a subtropical country lying in the Southern Hemisphere.
 Winter (June, July, and August) is very dry and moderately cooler.
 At high altitudes, it can get very chilly at night.

 The westerly wind blows throughout June and July, sometimes strong enough to make the usually calm waters of the lake quite dangerous to cross.
 Winds usually calm down in late August.

-Summer is the wet and hot season, rains are heavy, especially in January, February, and March but it still rains throughout spring until May.
-The wet season though is a great period to visit Malawi, which is lush and verdant during these times of the year.
-It’s pretty hot and humid down the lake though.
+The wet season, though, is a great time to visit Malawi, which is lush and verdant during these months.
+It’s pretty hot and humid down the lake, though.

 Food in Malawi